Visitors in the Hospital

 We welcome you to visit Rush at all times.
 However, for the safety of everyone in the hospital, we do reserve the right to limit the number of visitors due to clinical reasons if needed.
 After 8:30 p.m., the entrance points are limited to the Ambulatory Care Center and the old Emergency Room entrance located off 18th Avenue.

 A lounge is provided for the comfort and convenience of families and visitors of patients in the critical care units.
 Hostesses are present to assist family and visitors with questions and information concerning patients.
-We ask you not to smoke anywhere in the hospital and to help us keep the area clean and orderly to better serve your needs and to make it a safe environment.
+Rush is a smoke-free hospital campus.
+We ask that you help us keep the area clean and orderly to better serve your needs and to make it a safe environment.
 Garbage containers are provided for you to use.
 Since most people in the waiting area are experiencing stress, please be conscious of the needs of others in the area.

-Visiting times in the critical care units are 10 a.m., 1 p.m., 5 p.m., and 8 p.m. for 30 minutes each time.
-No more than five persons may visit at a time.
-The hospital reserves the right to limit the number based on the clinical condition of the patient.
-No children under 10 years of age are allowed during ordinary circumstances.
+Visiting times in the intensive care units are 10 a.m., 1 p.m., 5 p.m., and 8 p.m. for 30 minutes each time.
+The hospital reserves the right to limit the number of visitors based on the clinical condition of the patient.
+No children under 12 years of age are allowed during ordinary circumstances.

 Pediatric Visitation Policy